hisaac/xcb/README.md

 - Easier selection of schemes and devices.
 - Improved output formatting using [`xcbeautify`](https://github.com/cpisciotta/xcbeautify/).
 - Common errors will automatically detected and displayed in a user-friendly manner.

+## TODO

+- [x] Use dependabot to keep the dependencies up to date.
+- [ ] Use `xcbeautify` to format the output of the `xcodebuild` command.
+- [ ] Implement build settings from a config file.
+- [ ] Implement scheme selection.
+- [ ] Implement device selection.
+- [ ] Implement build destination selection.
+- [ ] Implement build configuration selection.
+- [ ] Use mise cache to speed up the build in CI.